xieweiAlex/English_Learning/words/2024/words-Mar.md

+whereas southeast Dallas with swaths of preserved land stayed cooler throughout the day.
+Among the strategies listed here, cracking an egg open, sniffing it, and checking for discoloration is the most conclusive method of determining freshness.
+Some friends of mine swear by morning showers.
+They claim it helps them wake up and start the day feeling refreshed and ready to go.

+**At dawn**, the **crows** flew back to their lair.
+Keenv Reeves **reprises** his role in the **spinoff** movie.
+**retrench** expenses.

-His tone was tinged with irony.
+His tone was **tinged** with irony.
-Her homecoming was tinged with sadness.
+Her homecoming was **tinged** with sadness.

-they make a great show of pussyfooting through the greenery.
+they make a great show of **pussyfooting** through the greenery.
-Many Americans think their legal system has gone haywire.
+Many Americans think their legal system has gone **haywire**.
 During the **flush times**, salespeople were **surly**, waiters **snobby**. - You **skimp** on travel expenses. -
-She was trying hard to disgorge a fish bone.
+She was trying hard to **disgorge** a fish bone.

 I felt **dopey** and drowsy after the operation.